jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

 `ConcurrentModificationException` exception may occur.

 The only reason to use a linked list is to minimize the cost of insertion and removal in the middle of the list.
 If you have only a few elements, you can just use an ArrayList.
 If you want random access into a collection, use an array or ArrayList, not a linked list.

-9.2.2 Array Lists
+#### 9.2.2 Array Lists
 We recommend that you use an `ArrayList` instead of a `Vector` whenever you don’t need synchronization.
-9.2.3 Hash Sets
+#### 9.2.3 Hash Sets
 In Java, hash tables are implemented as arrays of linked lists.
-hash collision, rehash,  load factor at 0.75,
+Key concepts: hash collision, rehash, load factor at 0.75.
 ![image](/public/notes/core-java-volume-i-fundamentals-10th-edition/hashtable.png){:width="800px"}
 * [Diagrams on Google Slides](https://docs.google.com/presentation/d/1JQm4fmR0wIOm11OqS4H4qyhb_z96WnDzaLI0u28CYWc/edit#slide=id.g35eabee3aa_0_0?usp=sharing)

-9.2.4 Tree Sets
+#### 9.2.4 Tree Sets
 A tree set is a sorted collection.
 It is implemented by red-black tree.
 ```java
 SortedSet<String> sorter = new TreeSet<>(); // TreeSet implements SortedSet
 sorter.add("Bob");